H-D-Wilson/Amyloid-Structural-Analysis/Scripts/Matlab/README.md

 to add to the data pipeline.
-These scripts act as quality-of-life improvements over standard `Trace_y` functions and assist them by improving data retrieval from public scientific archives (EMDB), standardising 3D coordinate space positioning and automation, and aggregation of raw structural numeric features into a unified matrix for the downstream Python machine learning workflow [H-D-Wilson].
+These scripts act as quality-of-life improvements over standard `Trace_y` functions and assist them by improving data retrieval from public scientific archives (EMDB), standardising 3D coordinate space positioning and automation, and aggregation of raw structural numeric features into a unified matrix for the downstream Python machine learning workflow.

 It's important to note that these Functions are to be used alongside the MATLAB program `Trace_y` and are not a substitute for it